mitchgavan/mitchgavan.github.io/_posts/2019-02-22-react-serverless-shop.md

 ];
 {% endhighlight %}

 Now let's display these items.
 Create a new directory `src/components/Product`.
-We will add a new directory in the `components` directory for each component we create.
+We'll add a new directory in the `components` directory for each component we create.
 Inside the `Product` directory.
 Create a new JavaScript file named `Product.js` and a CSS file named `Product.css`.
 Add the following code to `Product.js`:

 {% highlight jsx linenos %}
 import React from 'react';